tiger0421/simply_diff_drive_simulator/README.md

-# simply_diff_drive_simulator
+# ORNE_NeoNavigation

-Simulation of a simple differential wheeled robot using ignition gazebo
+Run navigation on a real robot or on simulator, ignition gazebo.

+## Video
+In this video, we use amcl, neonavigation, and octomap_mapping.
 [![](https://img.youtube.com/vi/n9oqzNH6MQM/0.jpg)](https://www.youtube.com/watch?v=n9oqzNH6MQM)

-In this video, we use amcl, neonavigation, and octomap_mapping.

 ## Usage
 ### Simulation + Navigation + Mapping

 In the video above, we do the following.